laramontana/art-galleries-navigator-rails-app-with-a-jquery-front-end/README.md

 # Art Galleries Navigator

-## Rails portfolio project
+## Rails App with a jQuery Front End

-This is a complete Ruby on Rails application that manages data about artists and galleries through complex forms and RESTful routes.
+This is a complete Ruby on Rails application with dynamic features that are possible through jQuery and a JSON API.
+The application manages data about artists and galleries through complex forms and RESTful routes.
 It is a Content Management System, where artists can find galleries to participate in with their paintings, or can add a new gallery.
 Each artist must be logged in in order to have an access to any content.
 Logging in is also available via existing Facebook account.

 ## Install instructions